regro/regolith/news/prop_rev_builder.rst

 **Added:**
- - builder for proposal reviews
+ - a builder for proposal reviews.
+Currently tuned for doe-bes and nsf-dmr

 **Changed:** None